 - Instituting a sense of ownership among employees at your organization

-With evening, online and blended coursework available in an accelerated 8-week format, it's never been more convenient to obtain your degree, with our:
+With evening, online and blended coursework available in an accelerated eight-week format, it’s never been more convenient to obtain your degree.

-- One night weekly class options at our Romeovillle and Oak Brook campuses
+- One night weekly class options at our Romeoville and Oak Brook campuses

 - On-site cohorts in organizational settings throughout northern Illinois